Seniority-Zero Canonical Transformation Theory: Reducing Truncation Error with Late Truncation: Abstract

 \section{Abstract}

-We show how to add the effects of residual electron correlation to a reference seniority-zero wavefunction by making a unitary transformation of the true electronic Hamiltonian into seniority-zero form.
+We show how to add the effects of residual electron correlation to a reference seniority-zero wavefunction by transforming the true electronic Hamiltonian into seniority-zero form.
 The transformation is treated via the Baker–Campbell–Hausdorff (BCH) expansion and the seniority-zero structure of the reference is exploited to evaluate the first three commutators exactly; the remaining contributions are handled with a recursive commutator approximation, as is typical in canonical transformation methods.
 By choosing a seniority-zero reference and using parallel computation, this method is practical for small- to medium-sized systems.
 Numerical tests show high accuracy, with errors $\sim 10^{-4}$ Hartree.